oyyblin/galaxy-docs/doc-guides/1-dashboard-tutorial/step-2-curate-credentials.md

 ## REST Credential Endpoint

 A REST typed credential endpoint consists of three parts: endpoint, header and expression.
-Similar to subgraph/graphql, Galaxy will send a `GET` request to the `endpoint` with `header`, and process the returned data with `expression`.
+Similar to subgraph/graphql, Galxe will send a `GET` request to the `endpoint` with `header`, and process the returned data with `expression`.
 For example:

 endpoint (`$address` will be swapped out with the wallet address we need to check):